-Waste transport certificates are required under the Environment Protection (Industrial Waste Resource) Regulations 2009 to track the movement of prescribed industrial waste (PIW) from ‘cradle to grave’.
-Waste transport certificates enable information about the PIW waste to be passed on in the waste management chain, including the categorisation of the waste and who has had control of the waste.
+Waste transport certificates are required under the Environment Protection (Industrial Waste Resource) Regulations 2009 (the regulations) to track the movement of prescribed industrial waste (PIW) from end to end.
+Waste transport certificates enable information about the PIW to be passed on in the waste management chain, including the categorisation of the waste and who has had control of the waste.

-It is the responsibility of the waste producer, transporter and receiver to ensure that a waste transport certificate is completed for each consignment of prescribed industrial waste within seven days, unless an exemption applies.
-A waste transport certificate has three sections that must be completed accurately and in full by the appropriate parties.
+It is the responsibility of the waste producer, transporter and receiver to complete a transport certificate for each consignment of PIW within seven days, unless an exemption applies.
+A waste transport certificate has three sections that the appropriate parties must complete accurately and in full.

-Producers are encouraged to complete Part A. EPA recognises business operating models vary, therefore transporters may complete and submit Parts A and B providing:
+Waste producers are encouraged to complete Part A. EPA recognises business operating models vary therefore transporters may complete and submit Parts A and B providing:

-- producers are provided with the information in Part A and B before the waste is moved
+- they provide producers with the information in Part A and B before they move the waste

-Part C must be completed within seven days of receiving the waste by the waste receiver.
+The waste receiver must complete Part C within seven days of receiving the waste.

 For information on the movement of waste interstate see Interstate transport.

 How to get and use waste transport certificates

 See help with waste transport certificates for information about:

 - how to register on the EPA Interaction Portal to use waste transport certificates